 Up to $75 |

-The repair’s complexity and the damage’s extent can drive up the cost of toilet flange replacement.
+The complexity of your repair and extent of any damage can drive up the cost of toilet flange replacement.

 Complexity

-The plumbing system’s age, accessibility issues, and unforeseen complications can make it more difficult and costly to replace the toilet flange.
+A plumbing system’s age, accessibility issues, and unforeseen complications can make it more difficult and costly to replace a toilet flange.
 For instance, the flange may be too damaged to easily remove, requiring the plumber to cut it out or access it from below.

 Other Repairs

-If your toilet was leaking due to a faulty flange, the flooring, subfloor, and drywall around your toilet may have suffered water damage.
+If your toilet was leaking due to a faulty flange, the surrounding flooring, subfloor, and drywall may have suffered water damage.
 Clean-up could increase the repair cost by several hundred dollars.

 How Can You Save on Toilet Flange Replacement?